simonbrent/Genoverse/docs/functions/controller.md

 #### controller.checkHeight()
 > Determines whether the track needs to be resized, either because the browser region size exceeds the track's [`threshold`](/docs/tracks/configuration.md#threshold-default-infinity), or because the track is [`autoHeight`](/docs/tracks/configuration.md#autoheight-default-undefined) and the features in view take up a different amount of vertical space to the current height of the track's image.

+#### controller.visibleFeatureHeight()
+> Returns the height required to display all of the features of the track in the current browser region.
+If there are no features in this region, returns 0 if [`track.hideEmpty`](/docs/tracks/configuration.md#hideempty-default-undefined) is `true`, or the height required to display the track's [`name`](/docs/tracks/configuration.md#name-default-undefined) if not.

 #### controller.autoResize()
 > If the track is [`autoHeight`](/docs/tracks/configuration.md#autoheight-default-undefined), calls [`controller.resize`](#controllerresizeheight--forceshow-saveconfig-), otherwise calls [`controller.toggleExpander`](#controllertoggleexpander)